That’s the total number of Same Day ACH payments processed in 2017.

 Payment gateways and hybrid payment service providers, on the other hand, charge a high processing fee.
 Having said that, they also enable you to accept payments via multiple alternative methods, offer a whole host of solid integrations, and are easily scalable with your business.

-(Note: Here’s a comprehensive tool that’ll help you evaluate and pick the right payment gateway for your business, specific to your country and the payment methods that you’d like to offer your customers.)
+(Note: Here’s a comprehensive tool that’ll help you evaluate and pick the right payment gateway for your business, specific to your country and the payment options that you’d like to offer your customers.)

 Before you go ahead and join hands with the ACH Network, here are a few additional things that you need to keep in mind: